Krokosha666/cas-unk-krokosha-multiplayer-coop/README.md

 8. In main menu, multiplayer related buttons should appear on top left corner of the screen.
     - LINUX WINE ONLY:
     - - If you can't see text you need to install wine fonts.
-    - - Download a random Arial.ttf off of the internet or use any popular font installer.
+    - - Download a random Arial.ttf off of the internet or run `winetricks allfonts`.

 9. Continue to "How to play" sections of this README.